Swiss Revolutions & the Confederation

 The scanned texts on the right introduce what federalism is, the main parties that operate within the system, and what semi direct democracy is

 Semi direct democracy is what makes Switzerland's political structure unique within our 21stC world.
 It allows for popular perticipation within the political process outside of the regular elections all democracies have.
 These regular elections are to vote in representatives of the people and as such when a democracy only uses elections it is known as a representative democracy.
 What the Swiss Constitution does is to allow for people to vote on both laws that have been passed if they want the Government to think again, or they can compel the Government to organise a vote on an issue they see as important.
 These are called referendums and initiatives respectively.
 This increase in people power is what makes Swiss democracy semi-direct, halfway between the representative democracies elsewhere with minimal political action, and the direct democracies of history such as Imperial Rome where everyone cast their vote on all important political decisions.

-The powerpoints on the right outline how the Swiss semi-direct system works, along with an explanation of how its legislature, executive and judiciary all ensure Montesquieu's separation of powers is enforced at all levels - federal, cantonal, and communal....
+The powerpoints on the left outline how the Swiss semi-direct system works, along with an explanation of how its legislature, executive and judiciary all ensure Montesquieu's separation of powers is enforced at all levels - federal, cantonal, and communal....

 This division of federal-cantonal-communal also allows each cultural, linguistic and economic area to have a degree of independence over their own affairs, which has proved vital in allowing Switzerland to emerge as a modern developed nation.
 By ensuring stability and progressive planning, the political system has, especially since WW2, seen this emergence transform into success with switzerland consistently topping a wide range of tables in terms of standard of living, happiness, economic development etc

 The PDFs on the right are scanned chapters from Swiss Politics for Beginners which explains this emergence and some of the key issues still facing Switzerland in the 21stC.

 Swiss Neutrality & the 20th Century